eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 In Subtitle Edit:
 2_2_1.
 Click in menu "File->Open" and select sub.srt file
 2_2_2.
 Click in menu "File->Import images.." + Click "..." in top right and select all files in "TXTImages" (CTRL+A) 2_2_3.
-IMPORTANT_PART: Select all records in "Subtitle text" tree (select any record and press CTRL+A), right mouse click, select "Image preprocessing...", select check box with "Invert colors", press "OK" 2_2_4.
+IMPORTANT_PART: Select all records in "Subtitle text" tree (select any record and press CTRL+A), right mouse click, select "Image pre-processing...", select check box with "Invert colors", press "OK" 2_2_4.
 Select "OCR Method" (any Tesseract method works good on English Text) 2_2_5.
 Select Right "Language" also as it in Dictionary and download it by pressing "..." and "Download"